 If you are a new client to CVRC, we encourage you to fill out our New Patient Registration Form ahead of time online, or bring the form with you.
 Otherwise, please arrive to your appointment approximately 10 minutes early to complete this form in our office.

-The doctor will explain the results of the echocardiogram and other tests after they are completed and answer any questions you may have.
+Visits with the Cardiology service at CVRC tend to take about an hour.
+If your pet’s care is more complicated, additional time might be needed.
+Your visit will start with the cardiology technician meeting you and your pet and getting a full history from you.
+Please bring any medications that your pet is taking so that we can confirm dosing.
+The cardiology technician or the cardiologist will go over diagnostic plans and costs with you.
+After making a plan for diagnostics, we will take your pet to our treatment area or echocardiography suite to perform any tests (echocardiogram, ECG, X-rays, blood pressure, bloodwork, etc.).
+When testing is done, we will return your pet to you while the cardiologist is interpreting tests and writing a summary report.
+The cardiologist will explain the results of the exam and diagnostic tests after they are completed and answer any questions you may have.
 We will also communicate with your primary veterinarian during this process to ensure a collaborative treatment plan for the care of your pet.
 You will be given a printed visit summary with the diagnosis, treatment recommendations, and follow up care.
-A full report will be sent to your family veterinarian the same day.
+A full report will be sent to your family veterinarian as well.
 We welcome your progress reports, questions and concerns any time and will maintain an ongoing relationship with your primary care doctor to ensure the best experience for you and the best care for your pet.

 What should I bring to my visit?

 First and most importantly, bring your pet to all visits.
 Follow your normal routine for medications and feeding the day of your visit, unless you have been instructed otherwise by our staff.
-Also, please bring a list of all medications, strengths and dosages, or the pill vials.
+Also, please bring all medications that your pet is receiving so that we can verify the dosages.
+Ensure that the person bringing your pet in has a good knowledge of your pet's medical history, as this is an important part of the consultation.
 Records can be faxed or emailed to us from your primary care veterinarian prior to the appointment.
 If your pet has had any x-rays taken recently, please bring those with you as well.
 We can request records and digital x-rays on your behalf from your family veterinarian once you have scheduled a visit with us.
+Ensuring that you bring all related information will minimize the risk of needed to repeat any diagnostics or tests.

 How much does it cost for a consultation with the cardiologist?